Frequently asked questions

 "How much freedom do you have with constructing your illustrations?"

-My main job is to make sure Blizzard's requirements are hit.
+When I was painting illustrations for Blizzard, my main job was to make sure their requirements were hit.
 After that, I have all the freedom I want.

 "What's the most important thing to keep in mind when drawing concept art?"